rackerlabs/docs-developer-blog/_posts/2019-04-02-introduction-to-cpadmin.md

-Oracle&reg; has launched CPADMIN, a concurrent processing command-line utility for E-Business Suite&reg; (EBS) versions R12.1.3 and EBS R12.2.x.
+Oracle&reg; has launched CPADMIN, a concurrent processing command-line utility for E-Business Suite&reg; (EBS) versions R12.1.3 and R12.2.x.
 CPADMIN is a menu-based utility that wraps multiple existing utilities for concurrent processes and allows you to work on several concurrent processes related tasks under a single menu.